Vanessa (British TV series): History

+Vanessa launched on ITV on 13 May 1994, and featured guests and a studio audience, of which Feltz would often discuss and attempt to resolve their issues.
 In August 1998, it was reported that Feltz had been sacked by Anglia because of her "unreal" demands to have her wages doubled to £2.75 million.
 Feltz also wanted the show's production base moved from Ipswich to London and to front more prime-time shows.
-The show would end when Feltz moved to the BBC the following year where she presented The Vanessa Show, a prime-time morning show following a similar format, Vanessa was replaced by Trisha shortly after airing.
+The programme aired its final episode on ITV on 18 September 1998, with Feltz moving to the BBC the following year where she presented The Vanessa Show, a prime-time morning show following a similar format, Vanessa was subsequently replaced by Trisha shortly after airing.
+In 2006, Feltz returned to ITV as the host of a new talk show called Vanessa's Real Lives which was produced by Endemol's Brighter Pictures and ran for only one series.